haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 <a class="prompt prompt-info">; Include water topology<br />
 \#include &#34;gromos54a7.ff/spc.itp&#34;<br /></a>

-We are now ready to generate the GROMACS input file (tpr extension), a binary file containing all the information needed to perform the requested calculations on the system of interest.
+We are now ready to generate the GROMACS input file (tpr extension), a binary file containing all the information needed to perform the calculations on the system of interest.
 This is done with the `grompp` command, which needs both the structure and the topology files and also an input file (mdp extension) containing the instructions to run the simulation (such as simulation type, pressure and temperature control flags, treatment of long-range interaction flags, flags related to the information to be printed and so on).
 The file em-pbc.mdp (available in the folder `tutorial_files/apoMD`) sets the typical parameters needed to run a structural relaxation of the system, which allows to (partially) remove the steric hindrance due to clashing contacts between atoms of the protein and/or solvent.

 Copy the mdp file: